Vantiq/vantiq-extension-sources/testConnector/README.md

 Both Select and Publish statements can be used to retrieve data from files or environment variables.
 Using select statements will return the results (or any errors) directly do the caller.
 To retrieve data, the select statement must include a `WITH` clause that contains a `filenames` and/or an `environmentVariables` parameter.
-Both parameters are optional, and if neither is included then the connector will do nothing.
-Both parameters must be lists of Strings, representing filenames or environment variable names, respectively.
+At least one of these parameters must be provided.
+Both parameters are defined as lists of Strings, representing filenames or environment variable names, respectively.

 The following example uses a Vail Select Statement to retrieve data from files and environment variables:
 ```